113A Calendar Fall 2019

 Rhetorical Reading of Paul Krugman (Group Activity)

-Homework: Read and summarize in 300-500 words Tim Roemer’s “America Remains the World’s Beacon of Success”; Shayan Zadeh’s “Bring on More Immigrant Entrepreneurs”; and Gary S. Becker and Kevin M. Murphy’s “The Upside of Income Inequality”.
+Homework: Read and summarize in 300-500 words Tim Roemer’s “America Remains the World’s Beacon of Success”; Shayan Zadeh’s “Bring on More Immigrant Entrepreneurs” (PDF in Canvas); and Gary S. Becker and Kevin M. Murphy’s “The Upside of Income Inequality”.
 Look for instances of claims being made and supported—analytical claims, argumentative claims, explanatory claims.
-Canvas Posts due by Wednesday, Nov.
-7).
+Canvas Posts due by Tuesday, Nov.
+5).

-Nov.
-8, Thursday: We will unpack issues associated with American Dream based on those readings.
+We will unpack issues associated with American Dream based on those three readings.

 We will unpack Brandon King’s article.

 We will unpack “Finding Sources/ Online, at the Library, in the Field.”

 We will look at criteria for evaluating print and online sources.